MSPs, Stop Debating CRMs: Build a Follow-Up Playbook That Actually Works

 Later, at Giant Rocketship, I saw what happens when you do it the other way around: write the process first, then make the CRM obey it.
 Suddenly, leads didn't vanish into a black hole.
 Sales reps knew exactly what to do next.
 And most importantly, I could measure it.

-This post isn’t about choosing the “perfect” CRM.
-It’s about building the follow-up engine that turns whatever CRM you pick into an actual revenue machine.
+This post isn't about choosing the "perfect" CRM.
+It's about building the follow-up engine, your MSP's own helpdesk automation playbook, that turns whatever CRM you pick into an actual revenue machine.

 The MSP Reality: Tools Don't Close Deals